Temple Anshe Amunim (Pittsfield, Massachusetts): Programming

 The temple's Hebrew Ladies Benevolent Society was established in 1882; it would later become the Women for Reform Judaism.
 The temple's Men's Club was established in 1932.

 In 1887, the temple's Sunday School program was developed; it would evolve into the modern-day Religious School program.
 Anshe Amunim also operates a Youth Group for teens in eighth through twelfth grade.

 Anshe Amunim hosts the annual Hilda Vallin Feigenbaum Lecture Series, established in 1967 by Dr. Armand Feigenbaum and Dr. Donald Feigenbaum in honor of their mother.
 This lecture has featured prominent speakers such as author Isaac Bashevis Singer, politicians Barney Frank, Julian Bond, and Howard Dean, and journalists Sander Vanocur and Bernard Kalb.
 After Donald Feigenbaum died in March 2013, the Feigenbaum Foundation created a $1 million endowment to keep the lecture series going in perpetuity.
 At the same time, the Foundation gifted a second $1 million endowment to contribute to the salary of the temple's rabbi.

 Since the 1960s, Anshe Amunim has maintained an interfaith dialogue with the Church on the Hill, a United Church of Christ congregation in neighboring Lenox.
 Rabbis and priests have spoken at each other's pulpits and joined each other on missions to Israel.
 In 2013, when Thanksgiving and the first day of Hanukkah fell on the same secular date, the church invited Rabbi Joshua Breindel of Anshe Amunim to light the Hanukkah menorah at the church's Thanksgiving dinner.
 Rabbi David Weiner of Congregation Knesset Israel of Pittsfield also participated.
 On Martin Luther King Jr. Day, January 15, 2016, Breindel and Pastor Sheila Sholes-Ross of the First Baptist Church of Pittsfield conducted a joint worship service.

 Rabbinic leadership

 Rabbi Harry Kaplan, a graduate of the Jewish Institute of Religion, assumed the pulpit of Anshe Amunim from 1926 to 1935.
 Rabbi Perry Nussbaum was the temple's spiritual leader from 1949 to 1954.
-Rabbi Harold I. Salzmann served as senior rabbi from 1954 to 1984; he served as Rabbi Emeritus from 2017 until his passing in 2018.
+Rabbi Harold I. Salzman served as senior rabbi from 1954 to 1984; he served as Rabbi Emeritus from 2017 until his passing in 2018.
 Rabbi Barbara Kipnis Cohen was the temple's spiritual leader from 1994 to 2005; she was also the Director of Religious Education.
 Rabbi Joshua Breindel, a graduate of Hebrew College in Newton, Massachusetts, served as the Temple's rabbi from 2009 to 2018.